sys9kdr/dsfe.nvim/README.md

 })
 ```

-2. Restart Neovim.

-3. Run `:Lazy check` to install the plugin.

-4. You're all set!
+2. After restart, you're all set!
 You can now use dsfe.nvim by invoking the file explorer with:

 ```vim
 :e .